remya77/tdd-superTest-LOTR/README.md

 ### Steps to seed your database in the VM

+1. Open this repo in VS Code
+1. Open the integrated terminal
+1. Run `npm i` to install the packages.

 We'll use Docker for our Postgresql instance in the VM.

 1. Start a Postgresql Docker container: `sudo docker run -d --name postgresDocker -p 5432:5432 -e POSTGRES_PASSWORD=pass123 postgres`